tschueller/Easy-Responsive-Tabs-to-Accordion/README.md

         activetab_bg: '#B5AC5F', // background color for active tabs in this group
         inactive_bg: '#E0D78C', // background color for inactive tabs in this group
         active_border_color: '#9C905C', // border color for active tabs heads in this group
-        active_content_border_color: '#9C905C' // border color for active tabs contect in this group so that it matches the tab head border
+        active_content_border_color: '#9C905C' // border color for active tabs content in this group so that it matches the tab head border
+        accordionTitleElement: 'h2', // The element that will be used for the accordion title
+        accordionTitleClass: 'accordion-title', // The accordion title class });
     });

 => Linking to Tabs:

         http://yoursite.com/tabs.html#{TAB ID}{TAB NUM}
         http://yoursite.com/tabs.html#demoTab2